Ghaba: Beads

 Beads were found in 35 total graves.

 31 graves contained stone beads.
 Archaeologists categorized these into 3 categories: cylindrical, barrel, and annular.
 The most common type was annular (56% of beads).
 The beads were mostly made up of chalcedony as carnelian or agate, but 3 were made of quartzite.
 Agate comes from gravels, which could have been found at the Umm Ruwaba Formation, or at even nearer gravels that have not yet been documented in a geological survey.
 The presence of carnelian is less certain, as it is much more rare than agate, not found in Sudan, and looks very similar to burnt agate.
 There is minimal archaeological evidence to make this conclusion, but one fact that supports the burnt agate theory is that there are very rare to find lithics for carnelian, but fairly common to find pebbles and debitage labeled carnelian.
 The raw materials found at Ghaba in the bead assemblages and at other sites in central Sudan are different than those found at Nubian sites, which can be explained by the geology of their physical location, but also the different modes of neolithization in these regions.

 Accounts of the presence of amazonite beads are conflicting.
 Some texts say they were not present and some say they were found but very rare.
-The amazonite likely would have originated from Ethiopia, and was seen in large quantities at other Neolithic cemeteries such as R12 in northern Sudan, which suggests a North African trade network may have existed existed in the Neolithic.
+The amazonite likely would have originated from Ethiopia, and was seen in large quantities at other Neolithic cemeteries such as R12 in northern Sudan, which suggests a North African trade network may have existed in the Neolithic.